 Pressure cooker jambalaya never been easier!
 Using sausage with a bit of a kick you can easily throw this all together and dinner is done in just 20 minutes.
 It’s gluten free too!

 I found this amazing sausage and fresh bell peppers at the store and I immediately thought I’d try pressure cooker jambalaya!
 It came out so yummy we made it two nights in a row!
 Packed with flavor, and a little heat, we hope your family enjoys it as much as we have.
 Added to our long list of easy Instant Pot recipes for you to enjoy.
-Special thanks goes out to Albertsons for sponsoring this post so we could share our easy jambalaya recipe with all of you.
+Special thanks goes out to Albertsons for sponsoring this post. (originally published 3/19, affiliate links present)

 When I think of this dish I think of the time I spent in Louisiana.